OSTA-group/osta-extensions/README.md

 ```

 #### Testing
-In order to test a python extension, we provide a simple testing app, this can be found in the extensions project [here][1].
+In order to test a python extension, we provide a simple testing app, this can be found in the extensions project [here][1], under the ExtensionTester directory.
 This is a simple react app that provides the same functionality for extensions as the app.

 To run the project, follow these steps: